 Silver and gold have obsessive followers and fans.
 But are they for the right reasons?

-Silver doesn’t pay dividends.
+Keep in mind silver doesn’t pay dividends.
 You can’t invest in it and take an income from it.
 If you want to use or liquidate your ‘investment’ you have to touch principal.
 You’re unable to take a monthly income.
 You shouldn’t have to sell an investment to capture its value.

+To hedge.
 Buying silver is a bet against America.
 It’s to hedge the declining dollar.
 That is the main purpose to invest in precious metals.
 If you think our currency is weak and America is about to collapse then silver would make sense.
 America is doing great, (I’m aware of the national debt. usdebtclock.org ) our economy and stock market are phenomenal right now.
 There is no reason why you will need to sell your USD and buy rolls of silver.
 When you sell it what are you going to sell it for?
 American dollars.

 Remember during the 08’ recession there was talk of $100 silver and people thinking they could buy a house with 1000toz.
 What happened to that?
 Silver dropped over 50% since then.